mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-01.md

 As an architect, you have conducted a thorough research and developed a comprehensive plan to achieve your  goals by leveraging Azure AI Studio and deploying an Enterprise Chat web app.
 To begin, you will create a project in Azure AI Studio and deploy an Azure OpenAI model.
 This will allow you to chat in the playground without using your own data, ensuring a smooth initial setup.
 Once confirmed, you will add your own data to the model and conduct testing to ensure it performs accurately with your specific information.
 Finally, you will deploy the web app, providing a robust and interactive chat solution tailored to your needs.
 This structured approach ensures that each step is carefully designed, leading to a successful implementation.

+Please deploy the Azure resources in East US 2 region.

 You should complete the following steps: